Companies need to learn why women leave

 So when companies ask why women leave, and moan that their numbers are out of sync with their targets, then some serious self-examination will be necessary from male leadership teams.

-The question is will they do that fast enough?
+The question is will action be taken fast enough?